ansibleguy/collection_opnsense/docs/source/modules/openvpn.rst

     "auth_group","string","false","\-","group","Restrict access to users in the selected local group.
 Please be aware that other authentication backends will refuse to authenticate when using this option."
     "options","list","false","\-","opts","One or multiple of: 'client-to-client', 'duplicate-cn', 'passtos', 'persist-remote-ip', 'route-nopull', 'route-noexec', 'remote-random'.
 Various less frequently used yes/no options which can be set for this instance."
     "push_options","list","false","\-","push_opts","One or multiple of: 'block-outside-dns', 'register-dns'.
 Various less frequently used yes/no options which can be pushed to the client for this instance."
-    "redirect_gateway","list","false","\-","push_opts","One or multiple of: 'local', 'autolocal', 'def1', 'bypass_dhcp', 'bypass_dns', 'block_local', 'ipv6', 'notipv4'.
+    "redirect_gateway","list","false","\-","redirect_gw, redir_gw","One or multiple of: 'local', 'autolocal', 'def1', 'bypass_dhcp', 'bypass_dns', 'block_local', 'ipv6', 'notipv4'.
 Automatically execute routing commands to cause all outgoing IP traffic to be redirected over the VPN."
     "domain","string","false","\-","dns_domain","Set Connection-specific DNS Suffix."
     "domain_list","list","false","\-","dns_domain_search","Add name to the domain search list.
 Repeat this option to add more entries.
 Up to 10 domains are supported"
     "dns_servers","list","false","\-","dns","Set primary domain name server IPv4 or IPv6 address.
 Repeat this option to set secondary DNS server addresses."
     "ntp_servers","list","false","\-","ntp","Set primary NTP server address (Network Time Protocol).
 Repeat this option to set secondary NTP server addresses."
     "mtu","integer","false","\-","tun_mtu","Take the TUN device MTU to be tun-mtu and derive the link MTU from it."
     "route_metric","integer","false","\-","metric, push_metric","Specify a default metric m for use with --route on the connecting client (push option)."
-    "fragment_size","string","false","\-","frag_size","Enable internal datagram fragmentation so that no UDP datagrams are sent which are larger than the specified byte size."
+    "fragment_size","integer","false","\-","frag_size","Enable internal datagram fragmentation so that no UDP datagrams are sent which are larger than the specified byte size."
     "verify_client_cert","string","false","require","verify_client, verify_cert","One of: 'require', 'none'.
 Specify if the client is required to offer a certificate."
     "cert_depth","integer","false","\-","certificate_depth","From 1 to 5.
 When a certificate-based client logs in, do not accept certificates below this depth.
 Useful for denying certificates made with intermediate CAs generated from the same CA as the server."
     "register_dns","boolean","false","false","\-","Run ipconfig /flushdns and ipconfig /registerdns on connection initiation.
 This is known to kick Windows into recognizing pushed DNS servers."